 - the BCIS will verify admissibility based on factors such as mental or physical disorders or conviction of criminal activity in the past

 Once you have filed your green card application, you may legally wait in the U.S. for a response and even have the ability to file a work permit.

 Those with Lawful Permanent Resident Status who have green cards that have expired or will expire in the next 6 months should renew their green card by filing USCIS form I-90.
 However, a renewal form cannot be filed more than 6 months prior to expiration.
 If you fail to renew your green card under these circumstances, you may face misdemeanor charges such as fees or even imprisonment.
 If your green card has been lost, stolen, or destroyed, however, you must file for replacement of a green card as opposed to green card renewal.

-If you or a loved one are seeking to obtain a green card or have questions regarding the process and eligibility, contact a Los Angeles Gay and Lesbian Immigration Attorney today for a free case consultation.
+If you or a loved one are seeking to obtain a green card or have questions regarding the process and eligibility, contact a Los Angeles Gay and Lesbian Immigration Attorney today for case consultation.

 Pride Legal: Law at Your Command